igrishaev/pg2/README.md

 [{:id 1, :data {:object #{:baz :bar :foo}}}]
 ~~~

-To peek a real JSON value, select it as a plain text and print (to avoid
+To peek a raw JSON value, select it as a plain text and print (just to avoid
 escaping quotes):

 ~~~clojure